Breastfeeding: Facts and fiction - what's the truth and what's not!

 “Yes, some mums have lots of milk and others drain their breasts at each feed,” she says.
 “But an emptied breast is good as signals are sent to the brain to make more milk.”

-Can stress, diet or exercise affect supply?
+Can stress, diet or exercise affect my breastmilk supply?

 Carey assures mums that no matter what the external influences, if a woman has established breastfeeding, the supply will not be affected by diet, stress, exercise or other lifestyle practices.